 There's always something about your home event and at Llanymynech it is always the show jumping that knocks me out of the ribbons but 4 horses some great dressage results, confident XC rounds with a bit of bronking, whinnying and laughing thrown in it was all in all a good event with a change of layout and the course redirected we had Raya stepping up to 90, Brady in the 90 and Bobby and Lulu in the 100.

 Not only was it the home event it was also like being at a Rowen Barbary family day out with Rebecca parked to my left, Heidi to the right and Charlotte just in front it was lovely having the opportunity to meet, chat and have the team all around us.

 Apologies for Bradys poor pose, this about summed up his day, fidget.

 That finalises my #RBTeam monthly blog, but very much looking forward to September with Gatcombe Park CIC* and the OI, I was really hoping to do the 2* with Neo but for various reasons we are going to do the Intermediate, this also means I am still eligible to compete at the Blenheim amateur dressage championships on my owners homebred horses Raya and Brady.
 Please keep your fingers crossed for a successful September for Hillside Eventing #fuelledByRowenBarbaryHorseFeeds

 Photograph credits to Matt Nuttall, Emily and Vincent Whitehead and Joanna Prestwich.

-Various friends have started using Rowen Barbary feeds following my advise so I will hopefully get some feed back from them in my next blog.
+Various friends have started using Rowen Barbary feeds following my advice so I will hopefully get some feedback from them in my next blog.